-COMPETITIVE POWER SUPPLIERS BRING EFFICIENT, RELIABLE ELECTRICITY AT THE LOWEST COST TO ILLINOISANS—
+COMPETITIVE POWER SUPPLIERS BRING EFFICIENT, RELIABLE, LEAST COST ELECTRICITY TO ILLINOISANS

 BY THE NUMBERS